-Nissan effectively manages tax risks within the Group by participating in and-through the delegation of authority process at a global, regional and local level-validating key business decisions from a tax perspective in a consistent manner.
+Nissan effectively manages tax risks within the Group by participating in and through the delegation of authority process at a global, regional and local level validating key business decisions from a tax perspective in a consistent manner.

 Nissan's global brand reputation and the continuing success of its manufacturing and distribution operations are of paramount importance.
 Consequently only a low level of tax risk is considered acceptable as also demonstrated by proactive discussions with tax authorities.

-Where Nissan has tax audits, the company seeks to reach an agreement with the Tax authorities on the treatment that will apply.
-In case Nissan is unable to successfully negotiate, Nissan will uphold its tax positions in court and defend its application of the law through litigation.
+Where Nissan has tax audits, the company seeks to reach an agreement with the tax authorities on the treatment that will apply.
+In case Nissan is unable to reach an agreement with the tax auditors, Nissan will uphold its